Urigo/Ionic2CLI-Meteor-WhatsApp/manuals/templates/step3.md

 ## TL;DR

 `RxJS` is a library that allows us to easily create and manipulate streams of events and data.
-This makes complex asynchronous development must easier to handle and understand. `Angular 2` adopted `RxJS` as a dependency, and uses it to manage it's stream of data and flow of actions.
+This makes complex asynchronous development much easier to handle and understand. `Angular 2` adopted `RxJS` as a dependency, and uses it to manage its stream of data and flow of actions.

 ## Quick Reference

 In this tutorial, we will be using fundamental `RxJS` operators, as listed below:

-- **map** - Modifies the value of the observable.
+- **map** - Transform values of the observable (into another observable).
 Common use cases are converting, parsing, adding new fields etc.

 - **filter** - Filters values emitted by the observable, and continue the flow only with the values which passed the filter handler.